-Relative to sandhill lakes, NTB cypress domes also typically exhibit a smaller range of above-ground water-level fluctuations, with maximum dome depths typically ranging between 0.9 and 4.5 feet and averaging about 1.9 feet (Cameron et al., 2020).
+Relative to sandhill lakes, NTB cypress domes also typically exhibit a smaller range of above-ground water-level fluctuations, with maximum dome depths typically ranging between 0.9 and 4.5 feet and averaging about 1.9 feet (Cameron et al., 2020a).
 During times of high water, many cypress domes experience surface outflows through natural saddles (e.g., Campbell et al., 2020), which limits their possible above-ground water level fluctuations.
 By comparison, the smallest water level range for the 15 sandhill lakes we assessed was 6.3 feet.
 As most of these lakes never achieved water levels associated with either NP or surface outflows in their periods of record, the water level range likely underestimates the maximum depth for most of the lakes.

-The hydrologic range of the cypress dome is dominated by the annual cyclicity and, under average rainfall conditions, can exhibit nearly the full range of above-ground fluctuation (from near-drying to near-full inundation) within a single year (Foster, 2007; Cameron et al., 2020).
+The hydrologic range of the cypress dome is dominated by the annual cyclicity and, under average rainfall conditions, can exhibit nearly the full range of above-ground fluctuation (from near-drying to near-full inundation) within a single year (Foster, 2007; Cameron et al., 2020a).
 Conversely, the hydrology of sandhill lakes is dominated by longer, decadal cyclicities (Nowicki, 2019).
 Even accounting for subsurface hydrologic behavior, healthy cypress domes experience a much smaller range of fluctuation relative to sandhill lakes.
-These differences persist after controlling for period-of-record differences between sandhill lake and cypress dome data; considering the 2003-2019 time period, the average sandhill lake experienced about twice the water level fluctuation of the average cypress dome (Table 7).
+These differences persist after controlling for period-of-record differences between sandhill lake and cypress dome data; considering the 2003-2019 time period, the average sandhill lake experienced about twice the water level fluctuation of the average cypress dome (Table 8).

-Table 7.
+Table 8.
 Average (and range of) inter-percentile differences for sandhill lakes in the northern District versus cypress domes in the NTB area.
-The waterbodies had no or minimal withdrawal-related impacts during the assessed period, so $Px \approx HPx$ .
+The waterbodies had no or minimal withdrawal-related impacts during the assessed period, so $P_x \approx HP_x$.

+Sandhill Lakes Cypress Domes

+15 41

+2003-2019 2003-2019

+4.2 (1.1 - 7.4) 0.9 (0.5 - 1.7)

+3.2 (0.8 - 5.9) 0.8 (0.4 - 1.5)

+12.1 (5.7 - 23.8) 6.1 (3.2 - 9.9)

-Sandhill Lakes Cypress Domes N 15 41 Time Period 2003-2019 2003-2019 P03-P50 Difference (feet) 4.2 (1.1 - 7.4) 0.9 (0.5 - 1.7) P10-P50 Difference (feet) 3.2 (0.8 - 5.9) 0.8 (0.4 - 1.5) Range (feet) 12.1 (5.7 - 23.8) 6.1 (3.2 - 9.9)
+Sandhill Lakes 15 2003-2019 4.2 (1.1 - 7.4) 3.2 (0.8 - 5.9) 12.1 (5.7 - 23.8)

-Water level data aggregated to monthly means. \Includes subsurface water levels.
+Water level data aggregated to monthly means.
+Includes subsurface water levels.